NoahBSchwartz/My-Engineering-Projects/School Projects/README.md

 # School Engineering Projects
 During my engineering class, I was in several groups that competed and won our school competitions.
-We made a pair of shoes to walk on water (we got 2nd place), a gravity powered vehicle (1st place), a mouse trap car, and a car to travel a specific distance (1st place).
+We made a pair of shoes to walk on water (we got 2nd place), a car to travel a specific distance (1st place), a mouse trap car (2nd place), and a gravity powered vehicle (1st place).

 <img width="389" alt="Screen Shot 2022-02-03 at 11 16 03 PM" src="https://user-images.githubusercontent.com/44248582/152481643-95786a84-1e84-4153-8a9f-26b2557ec829.png">
 <img width="357" alt="Screen Shot 2022-02-03 at 11 16 17 PM" src="https://user-images.githubusercontent.com/44248582/152481646-878fdaf2-4f67-49a3-a6e1-e38b3c10df4c.png">